alexpasmantier/television/docs/reference/01-cli.md

           When enabled, the picker will be displayed as an inline interface that uses all available empty space at the bottom of the terminal.
 If there is insufficient space to meet the minimum height the terminal will scroll.

+          Inline mode uses a minimal UI: no borders, no status bar, and a single-line input.
+Explicit UI flags and non-default UI values from the channel or the configuration file take precedence over these minimal defaults.

 Behavior:
   -t, --tick-rate <INT>